alice-biometrics/onboarding-react-native/README.md

 <img src="https://github.com/alice-biometrics/custom-emojis/blob/master/images/alice_header.png" width=auto>

-AliceOnboarding React Native component allows the automatic capture of documents and video selfie of the user in real time from the camera of your device.
+Alice React Native SDK is a collection of software development tools to integrate Alice Onboarding.

-The main features are:
+Its main features are:

 - Automatic capture of documents and video selfie of the user in real time from the camera of your device.
 - Communication with the onboarding API to facilitate rapid integration and development.
 - Management of the onboarding flow configuration: requested documents and order.

+This repository serves as an example of how to integrate Alice's SDK into an application.

 ## Documentation :page_facing_up: